miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 v7.5                                                     30.05.2011
 ----
-+Corrected restored content appearing in Giovanni mansion and temple.
++Corrected restored content appearing in Giovanni Mansion and temple.
 Made Heather meet you out from Venture Tower and fixed Gargoyle XP.
 Set cameras stack limit to five and fixed bad stack limit variables.
 Moved unreachable NPCs at Hallowbrook hotel and fixed door opening.